haastt/Exercise1/Part3/README.md

  ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
  > -	Pthread-create() = OS-managed thread
--	threading.Thread() = OS-managed thread
+ > -	threading.Thread() = OS-managed thread
--	go = Creates a co-routine, but looks like a green thread from a programmers pov
+ > -	go = Creates a co-routine, but looks like a green thread from a programmers pov

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
  > *The interpreter in pyhthon looks at one piece of code at a time, so spawning more OS threads does not increase performance.*

  ### With this in mind: What is the workaround for the GIL (Hint: it's another module)?
- > *Distributes/maps go routines over more OS threads*
+ > *-	Using more interpreters and sharing memory between them*

  ### What does `func GOMAXPROCS(n int) int` change?
- > *Your answer here*
+ > *Distributes/maps go routines over more OS threads*